Kong/terraform-provider-konnect/docs/resources/gateway_plugin_rate_limiting_advanced.md

 <a id="nestedatt--config"></a>
 ### Nested Schema for `config`

+Required:

+- `limit` (List of Number) One or more requests-per-window limits to apply.
+There must be a matching number of window limits and sizes specified.
+- `namespace` (String) The rate limiting library namespace to use for this plugin instance.
+Counter data and sync configuration is isolated in each namespace.
+NOTE: For the plugin instances sharing the same namespace, all the configurations that are required for synchronizing counters, e.g. `strategy`, `redis`, `sync_rate`, `dictionary_name`, need to be the same.
+- `window_size` (List of Number) One or more window sizes to apply a limit to (defined in seconds).
+There must be a matching number of window limits and sizes specified.

 Optional:

 - `compound_identifier` (List of String) Similar to `identifer`, but supports combining multiple items.
 The priority of `compound_identifier` is higher than `identifier`, which means if `compound_identifer` is set, it will be used, otherwise `identifier` will be used.